-With people showing up in the emergency room and even dying, "It's a really scary time," Patel says.
+"It's a really scary time," Patel says.

 Parents can be on the lookout for some signs that their kids are vaping.
 Who are their friends?
 Are their friends vaping?
 Do you go into their room and smell something sweet?
-Do you see something that looks like a pen or a flash drive or a lipstick or an asthma inhaler that you don't recognize?
+Do you see something that looks like a pen or a flash drive or lipstick or an asthma inhaler that you don't recognize?
 The tough thing with vaping is that it's easier to hide than cigarettes and marijuana use, Patel says.

-Parents should talk to their kids about vaping and it's not a one-time conversation.
+Parents should talk to their kids about vaping, and it's not a one-time conversation.
 "It's more effective if it comes up organically," Duong says.
-If you drive by a vape shop or see someone vaping, that's perfect time to talk about it.
+If you drive by a vape shop or see someone vaping, that's the perfect time to talk about it.
 Family dinners also could be an opportunity for conversation.

 Duong warns against trying to scare kids.
-For example, if you say "it could kill you," and then they try it a few times and it doesn't kill them, well, what you said wasn't true in that instance.
+For example, if you say, "It could kill you," and then they try it a few times and it doesn't kill them, well, what you said wasn't true in that instance.

 Duong also recommends these tips to be ready to talk to kids:

-Study Up.
+Study up.
 Start by learning more about vaping, types of e-cigarettes and the associated risks.
-Learn the language, too, to see if words like “juuling” or “juicing” pop up in your teen’s conversations.
+Learn the language, too, to see if words like “Juuling” or “juicing” pop up in your teen’s conversations.

 Make time to talk.
 The sooner you start talking, the better — with an emphasis on the word “start.”
 Don’t view this discussion as a one-time occurrence.
 Bring up the topic again afterward and often, as you see or hear new developments on the topic.

 Listen, don’t lecture.
 Hear your teen’s perspective.
 See what they already know — or believe is true.
 Foster discussion with succinct comments and a lot of give and take.
-Try starting with an open-ended question such as, “What do you think about vaping?”
+Try starting with an open-ended question such as “What do you think about vaping?”